Shashanklko/Finosage/README.md

 # Finosage - Financial Knowledge Base Chatbot

-A web-based chatbot that provides information about financial terms and concepts.
+A web-based chatbot that provides information about financial terms and concepts..

 ## Features